 The Friedrich-Loeffler-Institut (FLI) is the German Federal Research Institute for Animal Health and works and conducts research on classical farm animal sciences as well as on the prevention, diagnosis, control and epidemiology of viral and bacterial infections and zoonoses.
 It is an independent higher federal authority in the portfolio of the Federal Ministry of Food and Agriculture (BMEL) and its central tasks are defined in the Animal Health Act.

 German Central Committee against Tuberculosis

-The German Central Committee for the Control of Tuberculosis (DZK), as a center of competence for tuberculosis, monitors the development of the disease at national as well as international level and investigates possible effects on Germany.
+The German Central Committee against Tuberculosis (DZK), as a center of competence for tuberculosis, monitors the development of the disease at national as well as international level and investigates possible effects on Germany.
 Its members include the Robert Koch Institute and various other German professional societies and associations, as well as the majority of the German states.
 It is a non-profit association supported by the Federal Ministry of Health (BMG).

-The Research Center Borstel (FZB) is the lung research center of the Leibniz Association.
+The Research Centre Borstel, Leibniz Lung Centre (FZB) is the lung research center of the Leibniz Association.
 The focus is on chronic inflammatory lung diseases such as asthma, chronic obstructive pulmonary disease (COPD) and allergies, as well as tuberculosis and other infection-related inflammations of the lung.

 The Robert Koch Institute (RKI) is the national public health institute for Germany.
 The Institute is the central institution of the Federal Government in the field of biomedicine.
 Its core tasks include detecting, preventing and combating infectious diseases and improving the health situation in Germany.
 The RKI is part of the portfolio of the Federal Ministry of Health (BMG) and its central tasks are defined in the Infection Protection Act.